-Object Description

-• Port The switch port number.
+Object Description • Port The switch port number.
 LACP Transmitted Shows how many LACP frames have been sent from each port.

-LACP Received Shows how many LACP frames have been received at each port.
-Discarded Shows how many unknown or illegal LACP frames have been discarded at each port.
+LACP Received Shows how many LACP frames have been received at each port. • Discarded Shows how many unknown or illegal LACP frames have been discarded at each port.

-Auto-refresh :: Check this box to enable an automatic refresh of the page at regular intervals.
-Refresh: Click to refresh the page immediately. : Clears the counters for all ports.
+Auto-refresh : Check this box to enable an automatic refresh of the page at regular intervals.

+Clear: Clears the counters for all ports.